bramses/sharing-fiction/content/posts/week-2-agency-quarantine.md

 *Times are hard y'all.*

-Also, Spark AR has halted publication for new filters, which means my two new filters I made won't be released any time soon in the forseeable future.
+Also, Spark AR has halted publication for new filters, which means my two new filters I made won't be released any time soon in the foreseeable future.

 ![Spark message about COVID-19](/images/spark-publishing-halted.jpg)

 ## Moving Forward

 Even though I didn't get a chance to have any traditional meetings this week, I felt I was still able to grow as an agency.
 I had a really great conversation with a friend of mine who does design, and she taught me how to set up my own designs and work with others as well.
 This was especially great, because I was getting down on myself for my lack of a design skillset.
-This chat reminded me as long as I have a **committment to creating the best product I can**, the rest will fall into place; I'll learn what I need to when I need to learn it.
+This chat reminded me as long as I have a **commitment to creating the best product I can**, the rest will fall into place; I'll learn what I need to when I need to learn it.

 ## Spark AR Learnings